AdobeDocs/experience-platform.en/help/edge/commands/appendidentitytourl.md

 +++**Rule event criteria**

-Triggers any time an anchor tag with an `href` property is clicked.
+Triggers when an anchor tag with an `href` property is clicked.

 * **[!UICONTROL Extension]**: Core
 * **[!UICONTROL Event type]**: Click